MSAZ89/next-tailwind-starter/README.md

 # Tailwind & Nextjs Starter with Navigation

-This is a starter project for Nextjs with Tailwind CSS and Navigation.
-It is based on the [Next.js with Tailwind CSS]
+This is a boilerplate template for Next.js and TailwindCSS with basic navigation.

 - [Demo](https://next-tailwind-starter-with-navigation.vercel.app/)